OSGeoLabBp/tutorials/english/data_processing/lessons/coord_list.rst

 .. note:: *Development tipps*:

-    Select point in a rectangular area
+    Select points in a rectangular area